-The Board of Directors of the Company held eleven meetings during Fiscal 2002.
-During Fiscal 2002, each of the incumbent Directors attended at least 75% of the total number of meetings of the Board and of the committees of which he or she was a member.
-The Board of Directors has established an Audit and Ethics Committee (the "Audit Committee"), a Compensation Committee (the "Compensation Committee") and in July 2002 formed a Nominating and Corporate Governance Committee (the "Nominating and Corporate Governance Committee").
+The Board of Directors of the Company held seven meetings during Fiscal 2003.
+During Fiscal 2003, each of the incumbent Directors attended at least 91% of the total number of meetings of the Board and of the committees of which he or she was a member.
+The Board of Directors has established an Audit Committee (the "Audit Committee"), a Compensation Committee (the "Compensation Committee") and a Nominating and Corporate Governance Committee (the "Nominating and Corporate Governance Committee").

-The Audit Committee selects the firm independent accountants to audit financial statements and to perform services related to the audit, reviews the scope and results of the audit with the independent accountants, reviews with management and the independent accountants the Company's annual operating results, reviews the Company's periodic disclosure related to its financial statements, considers the adequacy of the internal accounting procedures, considers the effect of such procedures on the accountants' independence and establishes policies for business values, ethics and employee relations.
-The Audit Committee currently consists of three directors, Roger J. Heinen, Jr., Bradford C. Morley and Patrick J. Zilvitis, each of whom is independent within the meaning of rule 4200(a)(15) of the National Association of Securities Dealers and held six meetings during Fiscal 2002.
+The Audit Committee selects the independent accounting firm to audit financial statements and to perform services related to the audit, reviews the scope and results of the audit with the independent accountants, reviews with management and the independent accountants the Company's annual operating results, reviews the Company's periodic disclosure related to its financial statements, considers the adequacy of the internal accounting procedures, considers the effect of such procedures on the accountants' independence and establishes policies for business values, ethics and employee relations.
+The Audit Committee currently consists of three directors, Roger J. Heinen, Jr., Bradford C. Morley and Patrick J. Zilvitis, each of whom is not an employee of the Company and is considered independent within the meaning of Rule 4200(a)(15) of the Nasdaq listing requirements.
+The Board of Directors has determined that Bradford C. Morley qualifies as the "audit committee financial expert" and is "independent" under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Audit Committee has a written charter adopted by the Board of Directors which was attached as an exhibit to the proxy statement for the Company's 2002 Annual Meeting and is available on the Company's website at www.ansys.com.
+The foregoing information concerning the Audit Committee shall not be deemed "soliciting material" or to be "filed" with the commission, nor incorporated by reference into any other filing, in each case to the extent permitted by the rules and regulations of the Securities and Exchange Commission.
+During Fiscal 2003, the Audit Committee held five meetings.
+The Audit Committee's report to stockholders appears elsewhere in the proxy statement.

-The Compensation Committee reviews and recommends the compensation arrangements for officers and other senior level employees, reviews general compensation levels for other employees as a group, reviews succession planning for senior management, reviews the options or stock to be granted to eligible persons under the Company's 1996 Stock Plan and takes such other action as may be required in connection with the Company's compensation and incentive plans.
-The Compensation Committee currently consists of two independent directors, Jacqueline C. Morby and John F. Smith and held six meetings during Fiscal 2002.
+The Compensation Committee reviews and recommends the compensation arrangements for officers and other senior level employees, reviews general compensation levels for other employees as a group, reviews succession planning for senior management, reviews the options or stock to be granted to eligible persons under the Company's Option Plan and takes such other action as may be required in connection with the Company's compensation and incentive plans.
+The Compensation Committee currently consists of two non-employee, independent directors, Jacqueline C. Morby and John F. Smith and held four meetings during Fiscal 2003.
+The Compensation Committee's report on executive compensation appears elsewhere in this proxy statement.